sbl-sdsc/mmtf-spark/docs/WindowInstallation.md

 # Check your Prerequisites
-*Close* all Command prompt windows.
-Then reopen a Command prompt window and type the following commands to check your setup.
+*Close* all Windows Command Prompts.
+Then reopen a Windows Command Prompt and type the following commands to check your setup.
 ```
 javac  -version
 git  --version